This article was updated. Jump to Update 0. Update 1. Update 2.

 And here you can see how this influences the sky sphere geometry of the game.
 Do you see how low the resolution is in the low contrast areas?
 And how round the sphere is where details were painted?

-#2 More important from composition perspective: since you can’t get too fine detail (it was said in the tutorial that the base TGA shouldn’t contain too sharp details), the background stays were it should:
+- More important from composition perspective: since you can’t get too fine detail (it was said in the tutorial that the base TGA shouldn’t contain too sharp details), the background stays where it should:

 In the background.